 If the corporation is filing a consolidated or combined return, check the box as indicated.
 The consolidated or combined check box must also be marked on Form 500.
 If an entity is electing to use the manufacturer's alternative method of apportionment or is required to use the retail company method of apportionment and is included in a consolidated or combined return, then the consolidated or combined check box must be checked.
-You must attach a completed 500A for each entity included in a combined filing.
-Consolidated filings that include one or more entities using the Manufacturer's or Retailer's method of apportionment should also include a 500A for each entity.
-Consolidated returns that do not include entities using the Manufacturer's or Retailer's method of apportionment should include one Consolidated 500A and detailed apportionment schedules for each company should be attached to the return filed.
+You must enclose a completed 500A for each entity included in a combined filing.
+Consolidated filings that include one or more entities using the Manufacturer's or Retailer's method of apportionment should also enclose a Schedule 500A for each entity.
+Consolidated returns that do not include entities using the Manufacturer's or Retailer's method of apportionment should enclose one consolidated Schedule 500A and detailed apportionment schedules for each company.